lspataroG/genmedia4commerce-tech-blog/condensed/final_blog_post.md

 As generative models continue to increase in capability, the engineering scaffolding around them will determine who can deploy them safely in production environments.
 The three pillars provide a reusable blueprint for that scaffolding — applicable wherever generative media needs to be reliable, brand-consistent, and fully automated.

 ---

-*Check out the full documentation and reference implementations in the [GenMedia-at-Scale GitHub repository](#) to get started.
-We welcome your feedback as you build your own production-grade generative media pipelines.*